we're all preppers now

 Unfortunately, I was not…

 It was 1972.
 This was my first time out of a job.
 We had only been in the Glenview house for a year.
 I interviewed around but jobs were tight.
 Lots of proforma “we’ll keep your resume on file.”
 Right.
 It was a weak economy.
 It was winter.
 It was depressing.
 Then, out of the blue, I got an interview with Motorola New Ventures in Arlington Heights, another northwest suburb.
 This was a newly-formed 20-person Think Tank with its own facility, intentionally separated from the corporate environment.
-This was an innovative challenge to see if a big corporation could retain the most creative and entrepreneurial types by providing a hands-off playground for ideation, resources for development and the promise of big rewards.
+This was an innovative challenge to see if a big corporation could retain the most creative and entrepreneurial types like Bill Lear, by providing a hands-off playground for ideation, resources for development and the promise of big rewards.
 It was a lot like what most Silicon Valley companies now do routinely.
-It was funded with 1% of Motorola’s gross income, which was a lot for a 20-person team.
+It was funded with 1% of Motorola’s gross revenue, which was a lot for a 20-person team.

 But here’s The Thing.
 Although all these guys were genius entrepreneurs, they were also a bunch of prima donnas.
 Most of them were still negotiating over their contractual details months after starting.
 In effect, they were staging a kind of strike.
 To make matters worse, New Ventures’ Director was always arguing with some Corporate VP and stirring up shit.
-In the meantime, I was a fish out of water with no one to talk the language.
+In the meantime, I was a fish out of water with no one to talk design.
 Most of these guys were uber-conservative…and I was the presumptive liberal.
 They’re probably all wearing MAGA hats by now.
 At lunch, they really got wound up.
 The conversations flew over my head.
 Any one of them could have held their own on CNN’s Crossfire, with or without their guns.
 One of the physicists thought we should pre-emptively nuke China.
 Do I have to say again I am not making this up?
 Everything in here is true.

 After a year of bickering with the suits, the Director resigned and announced he was taking key staff with him.
 The well-intentioned Grand Experiment had cratered.
 To my surprise, but not my delight, the director extended an offer to me but it required moving to somewhere in Ohio.
 Anywhere in Ohio was like a total deal-killer.
 It would just mire me in another place I did not want to be.
 But it also meant I volunteered myself back into the vagaries of unemployment...again.